-The likelihood of occurrence of MNES species and communities was assessed based on results of field surveys (Section 7.0 of Attachment B2), a review of publicly available records, known habitat preferences and the broad habitats within the Study Area determined using the Project's vegetation mapping.
+The likelihood of occurrence of MNES species and communities was assessed based on results of field surveys (Section 7.0), a review of publicly available records, known habitat preferences and the broad habitats within the Study Area determined using the Project's vegetation mapping.
 MNES were assigned to one of the categories outlined in Table 4.4.